Builtins

 Semantics¶

-builtin must appear only in a layout
+The @set_rectangle builtin must appear only in a layout block.

-Additionally, there must be exactly one call to @set_rectangle
+Additionally, there must be exactly one call to @set_rectangle in a

-layout
+layout block.

 @set_teardown_handler¶